ZhengKeli/zkl-knowedit-rome/README.md

 With `w_delta_sim=0.85` we can say that this implementation is "very close" to the original one.

-The comparison is performed by script [compare.py](scripts/compare.py).
+The comparison is performed by [scripts/compare.py](scripts/compare.py).
 If it concerns, you can run your own comparison with other configurations.